subhashsubramanian/Import-YT-Playlist-to-Google-spreadsheet/README.md

 Download the JSON file to your main.py code directory and rename it to client.secret.json

-Create a gooogle spreadsheet where you want the playlist and share with the service account email id created above with "Edit" rights
+Create a gooogle spreadsheet where you want the playlist

+Share it with the service account with "Edit" rights (see json file for client_email)

 Enable Youtube Data v3 API

 You will get the OAuth2 token.

-Copy the API key into a notepad file named "client.secret.txt"
+Copy just the API key into a notepad file named "client.secret.txt"

 Both the json and txt files must be with main.py